lee3206/truman/README.md

 Congrats, you have a fake social media network that you can start to play around it.

 ======================================================
+/n
 Step 2: Doing something interesting

 Ok, you've got a version of Truman running, but it's not exactly what you want.
 We can fix that!

 (I mean, you can.
 I'm just some text.)

+To be continued...

+TODO:
-TODO: Let actors have their posts stay on their profile Change eat snap love branding (intro picture, menu bar, ToS, directions)
+Let actors have their posts stay on their profile
+Fix actor commenting so they randomly comment on people's posts